JESWINKNINAN/friendly-kubernetes/How-to-prepare-for-CKA-CNCF/README.md

 # Support For CKA Exam Prepration or Learning Kubernetes

--  if you want to learn or prepare, please do contact us we will help to you give POC(Exam Details) as a service from devopsmalayalam.io or CNCF Trivandrum.
+-  If someone want a support for learning or prepraing you want to learn or prepare, please do contact us we will help to you give POC(Exam Details) as a service from devopsmalayalam.io or CNCF Trivandrum.
 Add `jeswinjkn@gmail.com` or `net.gini@gmail.com` as collaborators.

 **More details**